Last Updated: April 20, 2021

 Audio of Federal Circuit Hearings will be streamed via YouTube.

 The Federal Circuit has specifically indicated that despite the epidemic, all deadlines remain in place.
 In-person oral arguments, however, are suspended until further notice.
 Most business before the Court of Appeals for the Federal Circuit (CAFC) can be carried out using their electronic filing system.
 The CAFC Clerk’s Office has issued new guidance on how counsel may accomplish physical service of papers where required.
 First, it encourages planning ahead to have someone in the office or working remotely handle the printing and mailing of such documents to avoid delay.
 If that is not possible, a motion may be made to delay the service of process.
 It should be noted that delaying service may impact responsive deadlines that are calculated from the date of service not filing.

 First Circuit Court of Appeals

-Oral arguments for the September 2020 session will be held by videoconference, with live audio available to the public.
-Public access to live audio of the court’s September 2020 court session will be available here.
+Oral arguments for the October and November 2020 session will be held by videoconference, with live audio available to the public.
+Public access to live audio of the court’s October 2020 court sessions will be available here.
 Appendices to briefs will not be accepted in paper form, but must instead be filed electronically.